Understanding peacefulness through the world news: Conclusion

-There are two aspects of our study that we should take into consideration.
-Firstly, traditional media sometimes misrepresent reality.
-For example, they give a distorted version of the crimes within a city with a significant bias towards violence \cite{hollis2017relationship}.
-Consequently, the prediction of GPI through the news might be influenced by media biases.
-Secondly, since the GPI is a yearly index, we upsampled its yearly values linearly to monthly values.
-The linear upsampling is definitively an assumption since the monthly data generated do not correspond to the real monthly GPI.
-However, considering that monthly data are not available, linear upsampling is the simplest assumption.
+There is an aspect of our study that we should take into consideration.
+Considering that GPI is a yearly index, we upsampled its yearly values linearly to monthly values.
+The linear upsampling is an assumption since the monthly data generated do not correspond to the real monthly GPI.
+Alternatively, another assumption could be to increase the frequency of GPI through stochastic differential equation (SDE) methods \cite{iacus2018simulation}, a more complex methodology than simple linear interpolation.
+Considering that both solutions are assumptions and that our main goal is to demonstrate that monthly peacefulness can be captured through the news data, we choose the simplest one.

 Future studies could deepen more the analysis by trying different upsampling methodologies.
-An alternative solution to this bias could be replacing GPI with a monthly index, which would not require upsampling.
+An alternative solution could be replacing GPI with a monthly index, which would not require upsampling.

 Another line of future research lies in the analysis of the results per country.
-As discussed in section \ref{Results}, for certain countries, the models show low performance in predicting the GPI value.
-One approach that could be followed to improve the model's performance is to change the training data length based on the history of the country, usually depicted on the GPI.
-For example, as shown in section \ref{predicting_gpi} for Yemen, changing the training data from the most recent 72 months to the most recent 36 months, the model's performance improves a lot.
-In addition, studying in depth the representativeness of GDELT news, as not all countries are equally covered, could explain why some countries' model fails in any case.
+As discussed in Section \ref{section:medium}, the models show low performance in predicting the GPI value, for certain countries.
+One approach to improve the models' performance is to change the training data length based on the history of the country, usually depicted on the GPI.
+For example, as we show for Yemen, the performance improves by changing the training data from the most recent 72 months to the most recent 36 months.
+Additionally, news media might introduce biases, driving the models to show low performance in predicting the GPI value.
+Therefore, it would be beneficial to study in-depth the representativeness of GDELT news, as some countries might be under-represented or over-represented, to help us explain why some models fail to demonstrate high or at least medium performance.

+Last but not least, we highlight that machine learning models are a powerful tool for solving prediction problems.
+Still they are not inherently causal, and interpreting them with SHAP will fail to answer causal questions accurately.
+Therefore, we indicate two additional points that can improve early-warning conflict systems: more information about the causes of conflicts and war and theoretical models representing the complexity of social interactions and human decision-making.
+In particular, future AI-based conflict models should offer explanations for conflicts and war and plans for preventing them.
+This is a difficult task because conflict and war dynamics are multi-dimensional, and the data collected today are too narrow, sparse, and disparate \cite{guo2018retool}.